Dr. Pauline Lysak

 Dr. Lysak obtained her medical degree with honors in research at the University of Alberta.
 She completed her psychiatry residency at McMaster University in Hamilton, Ontario with additional work at the University of Toronto.
 She subsequently completed the prestigious Advanced Health Leadership Executive Program at Rotman.

 After receiving your referral, it is reviewed and prioritized.
 If for some reason Dr. Lysak cannot accept your referral, the doctor who sent it will be notified; they should then contact you to sort something else out.
-As for what happens if the referral is accepted, see the next question.

 This can vary a lot.
 Referrals are prioritized based on urgency, with the sickest people being seen first.